xpack/arm-linux-files/README.md

 # arm-linux-files

-This project includes various files needed to run Linux on Arm boards.
-The files are published as releases:
+This project includes various files needed to run Linux on Arm boards, especially environments to build Arm binaries.

+The files are grouped by named releases:

 - [qemu](https://github.com/xpack/arm-linux-files/releases/tag/qemu) -
 files used to run Arm Linux on QEMU